hapax/hapax.github.io/assets/teaching.md

    $$

-2. By taking the limit of zero width, show that the net outward flow of molecules from the shell at radius $r$ is
+2. By taking the limit of zero width, show that the net outward flow of molecules from the shell at radius $r$, per unit area, is

    $$
    F(r) = D \frac{dc(r)}{dr},